Financial Aid Programs

 More information about Cal Grants and Chafee awards is available online athttps://mygrantinfo.csac.ca.gov/logon.asp.

-Florida Bright Futures Scholarship Program: This program offers three types of scholarship awards -- the Florida Academic Scholars Award (FAS), the Florida Medallion Scholars Award (FMS), and the Florida Gold Seal Vocational Scholars Award (GSV).
+Florida Bright Futures Scholarship Program: This program offers three types of scholarships -- the Florida Academic Scholars Award (FAS), the Florida Medallion Scholars Award (FMS), and the Florida Gold Seal Vocational Scholars Award (GSV).
 The Program was created to establish a lottery-funded scholarship program to reward any Florida high school graduate who merits recognition of high academic achievement.
 Students must apply for the scholarship by submitting the Florida Financial Aid Application (FFAA) no later than August 31 after high school graduation.

 Benacquisto Scholarship Program: This program is a merit scholarship for Florida high school graduates who receive recognition as a National Merit Scholar.
 Eligible scholars will receive an award equal to the institutional cost of attendance minus the sum of Bright Futures and the National Merit award.